kensanata/just-halberds/Altenstein.md

 ### Gundehard

 There is a knight-errant called Gundehard.
 He moves quietly, like a snake.
-Everybody thinks he’s a sneaky fellow but he is in fact an honorable man.
+Everybody thinks he’s a sneaky fellow but he is in fact an honorable man, possibly an ally for the player characters.

 > Spy Gundehard, 28 years old.
 Strength-11 Dexterity-3 Endurance-12 Intelligence-10 Education-6 Status-6 Culture-1 Knife-1 Lance-2 Riding-3 Singing-1 Spying-3 Tactics-2.